-More American workers can stand if they want to
+More American workers want to stand.
+(Juhan Sonin/Creative Commons)

 Far more Americans offices are offering their employees a chance to stay on their feet rather than sit, according to a new study that shows a surge in the number of standing desks in U.S. offices, per the Miami Herald.